Benny0624/2020_DataPilot/README.md

 # 2020_DataPilot contest
-## Since the data is confidential for the contest host, the data is not allowed to download
+## **Since the data is confidential for the contest host, the data is not allowed to download!

 ## Language : Python